 What is Shopify Flow?

 Shopify Flow is an application that allows merchants to automate their tasks and processes in the Shopify store and in combination with installed apps.
 Administration is done directly in the Shopify backend.
 No programming or development skills are required for this.
-If you use Shopify Plus or the "Shopify" and "Advanced" plans, you can download Shopify Flow directly as an app.
+You can now use Shopify Flow in the Basic, Shopify, Advanced and Plus plans and download it directly from the Shopify App Store.

 Reading tip: Still unsure whether it's worth switching to Shopify Plus?
 In the article we give you tips.